SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

-How to use your VNC server(#How-to-use-your-VNC-server)
+How to use your VNC server
 ------------------------------------------------------------------------

 ssh to your chosen dunegpvm using its new shortened name e.g.\